 Critics say the once-raucous, now-lame Southie St. Patrick’s Day breakfast ought to be killed off before it gets any more embarrassing.
 But the critics are wrong.
 More than ever, Boston needs this show to go on.

-A bitter feud over a looming $75.6 million repair job is just the latest strife to befall the Harbor Towers, where the best-in-the-city views come with seemingly endless maintenance headaches, cutthroat internecine politics, and the occasional randy neighbor.
-The Bostonians who are proud to call the buildings home wouldn’t have things any other way.
+A bitter feud over a looming $75.6 million repair job is just the latest strife to befall the Harbor Towers, but the Bostonians who are proud to call the buildings home wouldn’t have things any other way.

 The Herald‘s latest death rattles are enough to make you imagine a city without its preeminent fear-mongerer—a terrifying thought, indeed.